The Fast Ecommerce Advantage: Why A Speedy Site Helps You Compete

 The world of ecommerce moves lightning-fast and waits for no seller.
 A strong website on a flexible platform gives your business the tools it needs to stay agile, competitive, and relevant.
 As you continue to navigate the frequent changes and unpredictable events that impact online businesses, your website will serve as a profitable tool that can evolve alongside you and position you for future success.

-While overall the shift to ecommerce has proven that a strong website is key to keeping your business relevant and profitable through times of disruption, a few common myths about selling online continue sabotaging sellers everywhere.
-If you’re still not convinced that investing in your ecommerce site will benefit your business during times of uncertainty and disruption, read on to start unpacking some of those myths and moving toward success.
+While overall the shift to ecommerce has proven that a strong website is key to keeping your business relevant and profitable, a few common myths about investment in ecommerce business continue sabotaging sellers everywhere.
+If you’re still not convinced that investing in your ecommerce site will benefit your business, read on to start unpacking some of those myths and moving toward success.

 The reality: It’s true that building an agile and high-performing ecommerce website takes time and energy.
 But consider the time it will take to deal with the fallout of the inevitable downtime, breakages, and hacks that can threaten a poorly maintained ecommerce site.
 The time you invest now in optimizing your website will ultimately mean less stress—and greater efficiency—in the future.

 The reality: In a landscape where nearly all businesses have some sort of online presence, it’s no longer enough to do the bare minimum.
 Ecommerce changes quickly, and failure to innovate can turn even the most successful, popular products into relics of a bygone era.
-On the other hand, if you equip your business and your website with the tools to anticipate and adapt to consumer trends, you’ll be much more likely to weather future storms and enjoy continued success.
+On the other hand, if the simple goal of your ecommerce investing is equipping your business and your website with the tools to anticipate and adapt to consumer trends, you’ll be much more likely to weather future storms and enjoy continued success.

 The reality: Improving your website is indeed an investment—but it’s one that’s necessary and well worth the cost.
 Think of it as an investment into the success, growth, and future of your business that will yield a spectacular ROI.
 Additionally, you don’t necessarily have to pay top dollar for custom features.
 A modern website should be equipped to drive sales, automate critical processes, increase average order value, and engage your customers—and there are plenty of available options that can accomplish those goals for businesses of all sizes and budgets.

 The reality: While certain product categories require more forward thinking and specialized solutions than others, modern ecommerce technology makes it possible to successfully sell nearly anything online.
-A flexible platform can support merchants in building thriving online businesses around even the most challenging products, from frozen foods and pharmaceuticals to alcohol and diamond rings.
+Investing in ecommerce with a flexible platform can support merchants in building thriving online businesses around even the most challenging products, from frozen foods and pharmaceuticals to alcohol and diamond rings.

 Wondering how resilient and effective your website is? take our 3-minute website evaluation to see how well your site is currently performing.